datacarpentry/wrangling-genomics/README.md

 [![Gitter chat](https://badges.gitter.im/data-lessons/wrangling-genomics.png)](https://gitter.im/wrangling-genomics/Lobby)

 Lesson for quality control and wrangling genomics data.
-This repository is maintained by [Luis Avila](https://github.com/lmavila), [Niel Infante](NielInfante), and [Kate Crosby](https://github.com/kate-crosby).
+This repository is maintained by [Luis Avila](https://github.com/lmavila), and [Niel Infante](https://github.com/NielInfante).

 Amazon public AMI for this tutorial is "dataCgen-qc".

 ## Background

-Wrangling genomics trains novice learners **Niel please fill in**
+Wrangling genomics trains novice learners on a variant calling workflow.
+Participants will learn how to evaluate sequence quality and what to do if it is not good.
+We will then cover aligning reads to a genome, and calling variants, as well as discussing different file formats.
+Results will be visualized.
+Finally, we will cover how to automate the process by building a shell script.

+It builds on the work of [Software Carpentry](http://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/).

 ## Contribution